Orion-AI-Lab/EOUncertaintyGeneralization/README.md

 This is the repository for the paper [On the Generalization of Representation Uncertainty in Earth Observation](https://arxiv.org/abs/2503.07082).
 It builds on and extends [Pretrained Visual Uncertainties](https://arxiv.org/abs/2402.16569), [GitHub repo](https://github.com/mkirchhof/url).

+The documentation of this repo will be continuously updated.

 ## Installation

  `conda create env -f environment.yml`